Step 1: Set up an Adyen test account

-We'll send you the Admin login credentials for your test Customer Area.
-In the Customer Area you can manage your account, order terminals, view transactions, add users, and so on.
+- Access to your test Customer Area as an Admin user.
+In the Customer Area you can manage your account, order payment terminals, view transactions, and add users.

 When you sign up, use real details.
-Entries with "test" or email addresses containing @gmail.com or @hotmail.com might be discarded automatically.
+Entries with "test" or email addresses containing @gmail.com or @hotmail.com are not always accepted.

-Under your company account you create one or more merchant accounts that either represent stores or have stores underneath.
-You can add more merchant accounts and stores later, but it's important to create a structure that resembles what you plan to have when you go live.
+You now need to create a structure of one or more merchant accounts that either represent stores or have stores underneath.
+You can add more merchant accounts and stores later, but the basic structure should reflect the structure that you plan to have when you go live.

-The next step is to investigate your options.
+The next step is to determine the scope of your integration.

 - Determine your encryption needs.